We Baby Bears

 We Baby Bears is an American animated television series developed by Manny Hernandez for Cartoon Network.
-It is a spin-off prequel of the animated series We Bare Bears, which was created by Daniel Chong.
+It is a spin-off prequel to the animated series We Bare Bears, which was created by Daniel Chong.
 Produced by Cartoon Network Studios, it premiered on January 1, 2022.
 On January 31, 2022, the series was renewed for a second season, which premiered on June 17, 2023.

 Premise

 We Baby Bears follows Grizz, Panda, and Ice Bear as cubs searching for a new home in a magical teleporting box.